Acceptance to Loganville Christian Academy is granted based on academic, spiritual, and social criteria being met.

 Loganville Christian Academy is a college preparatory school.
 As such, students must meet the following criteria:

 Pre-K through First Grade: Students applying for Pre-K through first grade will be asked to come to LCA to be screened with a standardized evaluation instrument.
 This instrument assesses language and literacy development, number concepts, motor skills, and social development.
 Students must score at or above the developmental level.

 Parents will be notified of the screening results and whether the student is eligible for the next step in the admissions process.

-Grades 2 through 5: Students applying for grades 2 through 5 must submit the results of a nationally-normed standard test, taken within the last 12 months.
+Grades 2-5: Students applying for grades 2-5 must submit the results of a nationally-normed standard test, taken within the last twelve months.
 Students must score above average or at grade level on the nationally-normed standardized test or at the “exceeds” level of the CRCT.
 In addition, in most cases LCA will also conduct testing in math and language arts to insure that the student is prepared to succeed in our curriculum.
-Students must all submit grade reports to show evidence of an academic history in which he/she has recorded above average grades consistently.
-A testing date will be scheduled after the application is complete and has been preliminarily reviewed by the academic committee.
+Students must all submit grade reports to show evidence of an academic history in which he or she has recorded above-average grades consistently.
+A testing date will be scheduled after the application is complete and has been preliminarily reviewed by the Academic Committee.